-Our clients deserve our finest effort when they engage Marsh to obtain insurance coverage.
-A key component of this is the placement process — determining appropriate insurers for the types of risk involved and negotiating with those insurers on behalf of our clients to obtain optimal coverage at a competitive price.
+Our clients deserve our best efforts when they come to Marsh for insurance coverage.
+A key component of this is the placement process - determine the appropriate insurers for the types of risks involved and negotiating with those insurers on behalf of our clients to obtain the optimal coverage at a competitive price.

 Marsh Saldaña is fully committed to the principle of transparency in our insurance transactions.
-As part of that commitment, we will disclose to our customers in Puerto Rico:
+As part of this commitment, we will disclose to our clients in Puerto Rico:

-- Our interests in and compensation arrangements with insurance companies.
+- Our interests in and our compensation agreements with insurance companies.

-- The details of all quotes and indications of premium we receive from insurance companies for our clients.
+- The details of all quotations and premium indications that we receive from insurance companies for our clients.

-Likewise, we will respond to requests for additional information from our clients about our compensation and contractual agreements with insurance companies, which can be requested throuh our contact section.
+We will also respond to requests for additional information from our clients regarding our compensation and contractual agreements with insurance companies, which can be request through the contact button.

 Available here is information for clients and prospective clients regarding (1) the participation of Marsh & McLennan Companies, Inc. and its subsidiaries in the ownership of insurers; and (2) the contractual arrangements between Marsh & McLennan Companies, Inc. and its subsidiaries, on the one hand, and insurance companies and distributors (wholesalers), on the other hand .